 “It is difficult to make peace with the great violence in the world once I realised what goes into our food system, and the rampant apathy that allows it to continue.
 Despite eating much healthier, this troubling thought is hard to reconcile with, and sometimes makes it difficult to have a positive outlook.”

-I know if I were thinking about the state of the world and what we are doing to it as well as us and the animals, I would probably be a very depressed human being.
+I know if I were thinking about the state of the world and what we are doing to it as well as the animals and us, I would probably be a very sad human being.
 The food system is messed up, no doubt about it, but stressing about it will only cause you harm.

 Your relationship with humans can change and the fact that no one seems to care (in your mind), can really make it difficult to have a positive outlook and see everyone around you in the same way as you did before changing to the vegan lifestyle.

 Over a lifetime by just being vegan you have already contributed more to fighting global warming and saving animals than all the people you know that aren’t vegan combined!
 Balance the negative with the positive.
 This is key.

-Think about the increase of organic foods in supermarkets.
-As little as five years ago, I couldn’t get organic tofu but now every supermarket has it.
+Think about the increase in organic foods in supermarkets.
+As little as five years ago, I couldn’t get organic tofu, but now every supermarket has it.
 In fact, most supermarkets have a decent section of vegan products and things like kombucha!
 Who would have thought 😉

 The system is changing.

-Whether it’s changing fast enough that’s another question, but progress in the right direction is better than going backwards.
-This again, is that aspect of looking at the positives rather than the negatives.
+Whether it’s changing fast enough, that’s another question, but progress in the right direction is better than going backwards.
+This again is that aspect of looking at the positives rather than the negatives.

-In the end we can only do what we can do, and that is a lot.
-If you want to make a bigger change, join local councils, groups and committees to make changes in the legislations for animal welfare and the food system.
+In the end, we can only do what we can do, and that is a lot.
+If you want to make a bigger change, join local councils, groups and committees to make changes in the legislation for animal welfare and the food system.

 How do you stay positive when you know the truth about the food system?
 What tips would you give to others?
 Please share with us in the comments below.